miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Improved stat messages for Auspex, Fortidude, Potence and Protean.
 +Updated radio subtitles and SDK, thanks miracle.flame and Psycho-A.
 +Fixed Andrei problems when you meet him in the Hallowbrook Atrium.
-+Added new poster quest from Gary and improved portal at King's Way.
++Added fleshy ball to King's Way for a final poster quest from Gary.
++Improved Lasombra and other minor model issues, thanks to DDLullu.
++Changed Copper quest to success when you intimidated him for money.
+Fixed bad dripping sound at endings and misleading Jeanette email.
+Disabled the background music when you talk to Gary in the warrens.
 Fixed Slater dialogue loop and other minor dialogue and text bugs.
 Restored a Milligan line and created necessary license item for it.
 Corrected infamous Skyeline bug and Giovanni crypt map transition.
 Added Blood Boil explosion sound and increased decal view distance.
 Replaced Python update with map sources and improved other Extras.
-Corrected mirrored crate textures and fixed buggy warrens stairway.
+Corrected mirrored crates textures and fixed two warrens stairways.
 Fixed eyes in Lily cutscene and raised club outside music volumes.
 Reset clothing using console and improved werewolf blood quest log.
 Added drop_type1or2MDL decompressor for models, thanks to DDLullu.
+Fixed basic Potence not stacking and removed second effect in plus.
+Added missing ladder-climbing sounds to several recompiled levels.

 v9.7                                                     30.03.2017
 ----